rig0/PCSX-2-Steam/README.md

 --------------------
 - The Game/ROM path **CANNOT** have spaces!
 Make sure your game paths and names comply. (ex.
 G:/PS2/Games/God_of_War.iso)

 - If ROM's are moved after the launcher is made, the launcher will no longer work.
-You'll have to create a new launcher with the ROM's new location
+You'll have to create a new launcher linking to the ROM's new location

 **Contact Me**